mindkomm/timmy/docs/installation.md

 - [4.
 Register your image sizes with Timmy](#4-register-your-image-sizes-with-timmy)
 - [5.
 Use Picturefill](#5-use-picturefill)
 - [6.
 Performance optimizations](#6-performance-optimizations)

-In order to make Timmy work, you’ll have to

 ## 1. Install Timber and Timmy